curlygirltech/FullHouse/README.md

 <br>

 ### MVP Goals

--home page with clickable links to navigate through app -use airtable to get data of mentors and mentees -update/delete data using airtable
+- home page with clickable links to navigate through app
+- use airtable to get data of mentors and mentees
+- update/delete data using airtable
 <br>

 #### PostMVP